Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Type I: Often virtually inclusion-free (e.g., aquamarine, blue topaz).

-- Type II: Usually show some inclusions (e.g., ruby, sapphire, amethyst jewelry).
+- Type II: Usually show some inclusions (e.g., ruby, sapphire).

 - Type III: Almost always included (e.g., emerald, watermelon tourmaline).